Find out the top things to do, where to stay, where to eat and drink, and some insider information to help you plan your holiday to Edmonton, Canada.

 Muttart Conservatory – I loved exploring these giant pyramid-shaped greenhouses.
 Not only is the architecture intriguing, but also inside are plants from across the globe.
 They run special events inside and theme one of the pyramids from time to time.
 When I visited it was as a Shakespearean theme.

 River Valley Parks – Edmonton seems to beat the rest of the country in plenty of areas… and here’s another!
 The city is home to the largest urban park in Canada, with more than 160 km of paths!
 Impressive huh?
-I loved taking a walk through the forests along the river, especially to enjoy views like this.
+No trip to Edmonton is complete without a walk through the forests along the North Saskatchewan River Valley.
+I loved it, especially with views like this to enjoy!

 Hop On A Segway – And a Segway tour is a really fun way to explore not only the River Valley… but also the rest of Edmonton, without exhausting yourself!

 Street Art – I always love snapping pics of street art and am fascinated by the different pieces I find as I travel the world.
-There were some great artworks in Edmonton, particularly around Whyte Avenue.
+There were some great artworks in Edmonton, particularly in Old Strathcona around Whyte Avenue.

 High Level Bridge Streetcar – Several streetcars transported Edmontonians around the city between 1908 and the 1950s.
 It’s a lovely experience to pay a few $ and take the trip over the North Saskatchewan River.
 The interior is just as it would have been, with vintage posters for brands like Heinz.

-Shopping – I shopped my way along Whyte Avenue and loved the mix of cute boutiques, vintage stores and quirky gift shops.
-I was visiting with one of my fave blogger pals Emily (Emily Luxton Travels) and we were SO excited to discover Gummi Boutique – an incredible sweet store with floor-to-ceiling displays of different sugary treats!
+Shopping – On my Edmonton holiday I shopped my way along Whyte Avenue and loved the mix of cute boutiques, vintage stores and quirky gift shops.
+I was visiting with one of my fave blogger pals Emily and we were SO excited to discover Gummi Boutique – an incredible sweet store with floor-to-ceiling displays of different sugary treats!

 Ukrainian Cultural Heritage Village – If, like me, wandering through stale museums with things in glass boxes bores the socks off you, then don’t worry!
 This living museum turns back the clock to the 1890s when there was a huge influx of Ukrainians to the region.
 By chatting to the character actors, eating traditional foods and exploring the unique village, you’ll develop a really good understanding of this big part of Edmonton’s history.